The Ultimate Guide

 Most people don’t realise it is faster and often easier to administer the deceased estate yourself, rather than having a Lawyer do it on your behalf.
 It is also much cheaper, as Probate Lawyers charge significant fees for this service – fees that are additional to those for the Probate application.

-We’re proud of being the highest rated online Probate Service – with a 5-star Google rating from over 130 client reviews.
+We’re proud of being Australia’s highest rated Probate Service – with a 5-star Google rating from over 160 client reviews.

 If you have any questions about applying for Probate or Letters of Administration, contact us today.